 Technology Regarding Rainwater Harvesting

-There are three fundamental components in a rainwater harvesting system.
+There are three fundamental components in a typical rainwater harvesting system:

 Collection Area

-The collection area is the surface area from where rainfall is collected.
-Usually, roofs or impervious surfaces of a structure are considered as collection areas.
-The slope of the surface, material, and area affects the collection quality and quantity of rainwater.
-Chemically inactive materials such as wood, plastic, aluminum, or fiberglass are used for making them.
+The collection area is the surface from which rainfall is captured, typically rooftops or other impervious surfaces.
+The material, slope, and area of the catchment directly affect the quantity and quality of harvested rainwater.
+Non-reactive materials such as metal sheets, plastic, aluminum, or fiberglass are preferred.

 Conveyance System